 The permission to reproduce CCC copyright protected material does not extend to any material on this site that is identified as being the copyright of a third party.
 Authorisation to reproduce such material must be obtained from the copyright holder concerned.
 Your use of material under this licence is entirely at your own risk.
 CCC makes no warranty, representation or guarantee that the material is error free.

 All photographs and images on this site are copyright protected.
-All rights are reserved and no photograph or image may be copied, reproduced or directly linked to without the express permission of Committee on Climate Change.
+All rights are reserved and no photograph or image may be copied, reproduced or directly linked to without the express permission of Climate Change Committee.

 Using our website

 The CCC website is maintained for your personal use and viewing.
 Access and use by you of this site constitutes acceptance by you of these Terms and Conditions that take effect from the date of first use.

 The CCC encourages users to establish hypertext links to this website, and you do not have to ask permission to link directly to pages hosted on this site.
 However, we do not permit our pages to be loaded into frames on your site.
 The CCC pages must load into the user’s entire window.

 Hyperlinks to third party websites

 The CCC is not responsible for the contents or reliability of linked websites and does not necessarily endorse the views expressed within them.
 Listing should not be taken as endorsement of any kind.
 We cannot guarantee that these links will work all of the time and we have no control over the availability of the linked pages.

 We make every effort to check and test material at all stages of production.
 It is always wise for you to run an anti-virus program on all material downloaded from the Internet.
 We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from this website.